-College Document # \COAS 003\\\\\ UCC Document #\\\\\ Date Received \\\\\
+College Document # COAS 004

+UCC Document #

+Date Received

-CATALOG YEAR 2009-2010 (Please use separate form for each add/change) COLLEGE:COAS Current Catalog Page(s) Affected 99, 290, 292, Course: Add \\x\\Change \\x\:
+CATALOG YEAR 2009-2010 (Please use separate form for each add/change)

+COLLEGE:COAS Current Catalog Page(s) Affected 99, 290, 292, Course: AddxChangex: check all that apply) eSCHx Description Prerequisite • Title, SCH Value, Description, prerequisite, and

-(check all that apply) Number \\x\Title \\SCH \\x\Description \\\ Prerequisite \\\ If new, provide Course Prefix, Number, Title, SCH Value, Description, prerequisite, and lecture/lab hours if applicable.
+If new, provide Course Prefix, Number, Title, SCH Value, Description, prerequisite, and lecture/lab hours if applicable.
 If in current catalog, provide change and attach page with changes in red and provide a brief justification.

+Justification

-Justification Changing from a standard format to a lecture/lab structure will enable more students to take this popular class.
-Syllabi for both COMM 3132 and COMM 3232 are attached.
-ADD p.
-290 COMM 3132 Video Production II Laboratory.
+Changing from a standard format to a lecture/lab structure will enable more students to take this popular class.

+ADD

+p.
+290

+COMM 3133 Video Editing and Post Production II Laboratory.
 One semester hour.
-Laboratory course to accompany COMM 3232.
-Must be taken concurrently with COMM 3232.
-CHANGE p.
-292 COMM 3332 3232 Video Production II Three Two semester hours.
-Through exercises and demonstrations, this course will emphasize the craft, aesthetics and content of production as practiced in emerging and traditional formats.
-Students will continue to explore the classical narrative style as well as take command of experimental and documentary approaches.
-Specific topics may include the invisible line of action as it applies to three or more players, disrupting continuity, the music video, avant-garde techniques, recording behavior, and re-creating past events.
-Screenings and individual projects will be an integral part of this course.
+Laboratory course to accompany COMM 3233.
+Must be taken concurrently with COMM 3233.

+CHANGE

+p.
+292

+COMM 3333 3233 Video Editing and Post-Production II Three Two semester hours.

+Focuses on efficiency in process, output choices, and developing an effects library.
+Topics may include managing the digital post, preparing final scripts, transitions, segmenting, composing, titles, and special effects.
+Also included are sound design elements, mixing, overdub and foley.
+Students will propose, shoot, and edit several video projects.
 May be repeated once for credit.
+To be taken concurrently with Lab COMM 3133.
+Prerequisite: COMM 3303 or consent of instructor.
+Course fee: \$40.

+p.
+99

-To be taken concurrently with Lab COMM 3132.
-Prerequisite: COMM 3202 or consent of instructor.
-Course fee: \$40. p.
-99 Math elective, select 3 SCH from any math course above the level of College Algebra.
-Communication, select 3 SCH from ENGL 2311 or SPCH 1311.
-Required COMM electives, select 27 SCH from any remaining COMM courses, with at least 3 SCH from COMM 2331, 3202 (Concurrent with Lab 3102), 3303, 3327, 3331, 3332 3232, 3333 or 4330 (if the topic has a media focus) and at least 9 SCH from other COMM electives at the 3000-4000 level.
+Math elective, select 3 SCH from any math course above the level of College Algebra.

+&lt;sup>2Communication, select 3 SCH from ENGL 2311 or SPCH 1311.

+&lt;sup>3Required COMM electives, select 27 SCH from any remaining COMM courses, with at least 3 SCH from COMM 2331, 3202 (Concurrent with Lab 3102), 3303, 3327, 3331, 3232, 3333 3233or 4330 (if the topic has a media focus) and at least 9 SCH from other COMM electives at the 3000-4000 level.
 COMM 4325 may be replaced with MGT 3320.
-Certain courses (COMM 3324, 3326, 3327, 3331, 3332, 3333, and 4330) may be taken more than once (when topics vary) for credit within the degree program.
+Certain courses (COMM 3324, 3326, 3327, 3331, 3332, 3333, and

+4330) may be taken more than once (when topics vary) for credit within the degree program.
 See course descriptions.

-Note: A Concentration in Media Production will be earned if 15 SCH of the work done for the major are taken from COMM 2331, 3302, 3303, 3324, 3327, 3331, 3332, 3333, and 4330 (if subject is media production).
+Note: A Concentration in Media Production will be earned if 15 SCH of the work done for the major are taken from COMM 2331, 3302, 3303, 3324, 3327, 3331, 3332, 3333, 3233and 4330 (if subject is media production).
 Students desiring a Concentration in Media Production noted on their transcript must request it on their Application for Graduation.

+Approvals: Signature Date

+Chair

+Department Cu rriculum Comi mittee

+Chair

+Department

+Chair

+College Curricu ılum Committe ee

+Dean

-Approvals: Signature Date Chair \\\\\ Department Curriculum Committee Chair \\\\\ Department Chair College Curriculum Committee Dean TEXAS A&M INTERNATIONAL UNIVERSITY COLLEGE OF ARTS AND SCIENCES COURSE SYLLABUS Course Title: Video Production II COMM 3132 (lab) Spring 2008 Professor: Marcela Moran Email: amoran@tamiu.edu Time: TR 4:00p- 5pm Office Hrs: TBA Lab Overview:
+TEXAS A&M INTERNATIONAL UNIVERSITY COLLEGE OF ARTS AND SCIENCES COURSE SYLLABUS

+Course Title:

+Video Editing and Post-Production II COMM 3133 (lab)

+Spring 2008

+Professor: Marcela Moran Email: amoran@tamiu.edu Time: TR 4:00p- 5pm

+Office Hrs: TBA

+Lab Overview:

-Students are expected to work on the development, pre-production, production, post-production and distribution of all their videos produced for the class.
+Students are expected to work on the development, production, post-production and distribution of all their videos produced for the class.
 Additional time for all these stages is required outside of lab.

+Program Outcome:

-Program Outcome: Graduates will be able to explain in writing main theoretical assumptions about the nature of communication while analyzing a practical or professional problem documented through a portfolio.
-Student Learning Outcomes: 1.
-Students will be able to research, develop, write and produce narrative, experimental and documentary videos.
-2. Students will be able to complete, package, promote, and self-distributie independent productions.
-3. Students will be grounded in skills across production craft disciplines.
-4. Students will be able to apply learned techniques in a professional setting.
+Graduates will be able to explain in writing main theoretical assumptions about the nature of communication while analyzing a practical or professional problem documented through a portfolio.

+Student Learning Outcomes:

+- 1. Students will be able to research, develop, write and produce narrative, experimental and documentary videos. - 2.
+Students will be able to complete, package, promote, and self-distributie independent productions. - 3.
+Students will be grounded in skills across production craft disciplines. - 4.
+Students will be able to apply learned techniques in a professional setting.

 Methods and Criteria for Evaluation: